 Level 40: Integrity protection

 Resource security and integrity protection are enforced, and the system itself is protected against users.
 Integrity protection functions, such as the validation of parameters for interfaces to the operating system, help protect your system and the objects on it from tampering by experienced system users.
-For example, user-written programs cannot directly access the internal control blocks through pointer manipulation.
+For example, user-written programs cannot directly access internal control blocks through pointer manipulation.

 Level 40 is the default security level for every new installation and is the recommended security level for most installations.